victor-ferrer/GPIOFlaskGateway/README.md

 ```

 # Available enpoints
-GET /pin : Get a JSON will all the pins (up to 20) statuses
+GET /pin : Get a JSON will all the pins (up to 20) statuses.

-GET /pin/[pin id]: Get a JSON with the status of a specific pin
+GET /pin/[pin id]: Get a JSON with the status of a specific pin.

-GET /pin/[pin id]/[0|1] Activate or deactivate a pin given its id
+GET /pin/[pin id]/[0|1] Activate or deactivate a pin given its id.